Rosalyn Carson-DeWitt, MD

 Constipation has many causes, including:

-Constipation is more common in people of increased age.
+Constipation is more common in older adults.

 Risk factors include:

 Call your doctor if you:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It may include a digital rectal exam of the rectum with the doctor's gloved, lubricated finger inserted into your rectum.

 Your bodily fluids may be tested.
 This can be done with blood tests.